tk3369/BinaryTraits.jl/README.md

 ## Choosing your own prefix for trait types

-When you define a trait using verbs like "Fly" or "Swim" in the above, it makes sense to define trait types with `Can` and `Cannot` prefixes.
-But, what if you want to define a trait using a noun or adjective?
+When you define a trait using verbs like *Fly* or *Swim* in the above, it makes sense to define trait types with `Can` and `Cannot` prefixes.
+But, what if you want to define a trait using a noun or an adjective?

 In that case, you can define your trait with the `prefix` clause: